 Information for this post was adapted from the ACOG.org

 Hopefully, this information helps you tick off one more box on your birth plan checklist!
 If you found it helpful please share or pin it so another mom to be can find it as well.
-Be sure to check out the rest of this series, 31 days of tips for the mom to be.
+Be sure to check out more great pregnancy tips on my Pregnancy Page.